 - Be familiar with the curricular requirements and progression policies of the student’s chosen field(s) of study.

-- Be familiar with the various campus support services and resources (such as Student Development, Center for Academic and Professional Performance, Writing Center, Math Center, tutoring services, Health Clinic, Counseling Services, etc).
+- Be familiar with the various campus support services and resources (such as Student Development, Student Success Center, Writing Center, Math Center, tutoring services, Health Clinic, Counseling Services, etc).

 - Be aware of confidentiality issues and FERPA requirements.

 - Develop partnerships with Secondary (Student Development) Advisors (if applicable) and report issues through available technologies.

 - Participate in ongoing training and development on advising.

 What are the responsibilities of the Student Advisee?